svalkiers/clusTCR/docs/clustering/batch-clustering.md

     clustering.batch_precluster(data)
 ```

-To store the preclusters, *clusTCR* stores them on disk, with a file for each precluster.
+To store the preclusters, ClusTCR stores them on disk, with a file for each precluster.

 #### Batch Clustering